PS3-4K-Pro/PlayStation-TV/README.md

 <div align="center">

-# PlayStation-TV
+# PlayStation® TV
 Streaming service for PS3™ 4K Pro.

 # Credits
-It uses a modded Movian homebrew by @Deank and a modded online tv plugin by @lprot
+PlayStation® TV is based on Movian homebrew by @Deank and the online tv plugin by @lprot

 </div>